kavehmz/kube-for-the-dyslexic/README.md

 # kube-for-the-dyslexic
-This readme is a step by step explanation of how Kubernetes works.
+This readme is a step-by-step explanation of how Kubernetes works.

-I tried to write it in a way that doesn't need you memorizing anything.
+I tried to write it in a way that doesn't need you to memorize anything.

 You don't need to concentrate.
-Just read through and try the examples.
+Read through and try the examples.

 I will repeat the concepts again and again through this readme.

-You just need to follow the steps and absorb as much as you can.
+You need to follow the steps and absorb as much as you can.

-What you need is an installation of `docker`, `kubectl` and a tool named `kind` which can create Kubernetes cluster in docker.
+You need an installation of `docker, `kubectl`, and a tool named `kind` which can create a Kubernetes cluster in docker.

 Docker: https://docs.docker.com/get-docker/